jrm-code-project/table/README.md

 ### Destructive operations

 These operations modify the table object and possibly modify any shared data structures within in the table.
+An error is signalled if one of these is called on an immutable table.

 `table/clear!` _table_\
 Delete all entries from _table_.